holoviz/panel/doc/tutorials/outline.md

 # Tutorial Outline

-## Beginner: Doable in 3 hour event, Most important, basic stuff to learn
+## Beginner: Most important, basic stuff to learn

 - [ ] Getting installed (just a link to getting started)
   - [ ] Use a cloud development environment: Binder or Github spaces